piecioshka/executor-editor/README.md

 # terminal.js

-Simple console with JS interpreter.
+Simple console with ECMAScript interpreter.

+## The best way to use?

+Slides of presentation.